 Ground Shorts

-When a ground short happens, the current bypass through direct contact.
+When a ground short happens, the current bypasses through direct contact.
 Usually, it leaks through the rudders, drives, shafts, and hull fittings.

 Therefore, the battery loads won’t get sufficient power.
 Hence, bypassing the current drains the battery.
-If you’re not aware of shorting problems, it’s easy to diagnose the issue as a battery problem and disregard the drainage’s actual cause.
+If you’re unaware of shorting problems, it’s easy to diagnose the issue as a battery problem and disregard the drainage’s actual cause.

 Finding the Short